 Seems like this is how Big Data Appliance is designed right now but before it hits customers’ hands — things might change so take it with a grain of salt.

 Don’t know about you but it seems quite exciting to get my hands on it.
 I’m sure Gwen Shapira would sell her soul to get her hands dirty with this Big Data Appliance. ;-)

-3 comments on “Oracle Big Data Appliance — Oracle’s Bold Move Into Big Data Space”
+3 Responses to “Oracle Big Data Appliance — Oracle’s Bold Move Into Big Data Space”